heiner/dylaniki/Saved_(Album).md

 in a little less than two minutes.

 Have I made my point clear enough?
 Damn, this is one hell of an album.
-If you’re a godless heathen, don’t let the cover scare you away from this album.
-And if you’re a true believer, don’t let your benevolence and agreement prevent the album from grabbing hold of you in ways and places you might not have expected.
+If you're a godless heathen, don't let the cover scare you away from this album.
+And if you're a true believer, don't let your benevolence and agreement prevent the album from grabbing hold of you in ways and places you might not have expected.